i05nagai/memorandum/language/english_speaking.md

 * Her words and ideas flow easily from one idea to the next.
 * apply
     * Do you think I should apply for this job?
-    * we pply the principles of computer science and engineering to the design and development of computing systems: generally, large distributed one.
+    * we apply the principles of computer science and engineering to the design and development of computing systems: generally, large distributed one.
+    * many of the same principles also apply to nonserving systems with minimal modification
 * medium
     * medium of exchange
 * drive